binhollc/SupernovaController-Examples/Bosch_BMI323/README.md

 # Demo Supernova with Bosch's sensor BMI323

-This folder contains a demonstration project for interfacing with a BMI323 sensor using the Supernova host adapter connected to the I3C bus.
+This folder contains a demonstration project for interfacing with a BMI323 sensor using the Supernova host adapter connected to the I3C High Voltage bus.
 The project showcases how to initialize the sensor, read accelerometer and gyroscope data in real-time, and visualize this data using `matplotlib` in Python.

 ![Sensor_Data_Visualization](assets/bosch_bmi323_accel_gyro_plot.png)